zoeurk/nsleep/README.md

 #nsleep
-sleep a time and show result of remaining time.
+sleep a time and show result of remaining time on interupt (SIGINT/SIGKILL/SIGTERM).